-For non-centrally cleared transactions, each party must manage its exposure to its counterparties on a bilateral basis.
-In the wake of the GFC, the BCBS and IOSCO developed a framework that establishes minimum standards for margin requirements for non-centrally cleared derivatives.17 These minimum standards for margin requirements were established with the goals of both reducing systemic risks and promoting more central clearing.18 There is a phased approach to implementation of these standards; as of March 2020 all financial firms and systemically important non-financial entities were to: (i) exchange VM on contracts entered into after 1 March 2017; and (ii) exchange IM if both counterparties belong to groups whose aggregate month-end average notional amount of non-centrally cleared derivatives exceeds €0.75 trillion.^{19, 20} There is no equivalent regulatory margin requirement for non-centrally cleared securities.
-Margin that is required to be paid under the BCBS-IOSCO framework is known as regulatory VM and IM.21
+For non-centrally cleared transactions, each party must manage its exposure to its counterparties bilaterally.
+In the wake of the GFC, the BCBS and IOSCO developed a framework that establishes minimum standards for margin requirements for non-centrally cleared derivatives.19 The purpose of these minimum standards is both to reduce systemic risks and promote central clearing.20 In the phased approach to implementing the standards, as of March 2020, all financial firms and systemically important non-financial entities were to (i) exchange VM on contracts entered into after 1 March 2017; and (ii) exchange IM if both counterparties belong to groups whose aggregate month-end average notional amount of non-centrally cleared derivatives exceeds €0.75 trillion.^{21, 22} There is no equivalent regulatory margin requirement for non-centrally cleared securities.
+Margin required to be paid under the BCBS-IOSCO framework is known as regulatory VM and IM.23